LOVE--.......LOVE--

 "See?" everyone claims.
 "See how loving we are?
 See how much we do for the less fortunate?
 We're the true humanitarians, the true followers of Jesus, because we LOVE everyone."

 OK.
-Let's cut through the crap and be real for a minute.
+Let's be real for a minute.

 They are wrong.
 I do not love people.

+And even if I did, my selfish efforts to love them would fall flat because, frankly, sometimes people are not lovable.
+And frankly, many times I am not lovable.
 I don't spend 20-30 unpaid hours a week on people who can never do anything for me because I love them so much.
 I do it because I love God so much.
 And he loves them.
-And he has asked me to and I cannot do enough for him.
+And he has asked me to and I cannot do enough for him..

 That is why Scripture urges us to "keep our eyes on Jesus, the author of our faith."
 (Heb.
 12:2) When we rely on our efforts to right the world's wrongs, our efforts are a house of cards.
-One stiff blow knocks us flat.
-Discouraged.
-Disillusioned, we quit, angrier than we started.

 God wants a relationship with you.